Marcia Dority

 Biography

 Marcia has over seventeen years of experience in higher education in academic technologies and as an academic law librarian.
-Most recently, she was the assistant director for academic technologies with the Office of Information Technology Services (ITS) at the University of Nebraska.
-Prior to joining ITS, Marcia was an associate professor of law library and access services librarian at Schmid Law Library, University of Nebraska College of Law.
-Marcia has experience in leading teams and projects, strategic planning, communication, programming, and events.
-She has presented at national conferences on a variety of topics including women in leadership and building inclusive teams.
+Prior to joining MOR, she was the assistant director for academic technologies with the Office of Information Technology Services (ITS) at the University of Nebraska.
+Marcia was an associate professor of law library and access services librarian at Schmid Law Library, University of Nebraska College of Law.
+She has experience in leading teams and projects, strategic planning, communication, programming, and events.
+Marcia has presented at national conferences on a variety of topics including women in leadership and building effective teams.

-Marcia is active in several WIT (Women in IT) groups including the EDUCAUSE WIT CG and was a founding member of the BTAA WIT peer group.
-She served as chair of the annual Women Advance IT leadership conference hosted by the University of Nebraska.
-Marcia serves as the Chair of the EDUCAUSE Diversity, Equity and Inclusion (DEI) Advisory Committee.
-In 2021, Marcia was awarded the EDUCAUSE Community Leadership Award recognizing her ongoing and widespread leadership in helping to make the higher education IT community more connected, inclusive, and successful.
+Marcia was a founding member of the BTAA WIT peer group and served on several EDUCAUSE community groups.
+She was the chair of the annual Women Advance IT leadership conference hosted by the University of Nebraska.
+In 2021, Marcia was awarded the EDUCAUSE Community Leadership Award recognizing her ongoing and widespread leadership in the higher education IT community.

 Marcia holds a Master of Arts in Library & Information Science from the University of Missouri and a Master of Arts in Museum Studies from the University of Nebraska-Lincoln.